Memory Hierarchy Design and Characteristics

 Performance

-Long ago, the designing of computer systems was not implemented using memory hierarchy, due to which the speed difference among different memory components and CPU registers keeps getting enhanced gradually and which resulted in lower performance of systems, so to improve that, memory hierarchy designs were introduced, which resulted in better performance of the computer systems.
+Long ago, the designing of computer systems was not implemented using memory hierarchy, due to which the speed difference among different memory components and CPU registers keeps getting enhanced gradually and which resulted in lower performance of systems, so to improve that, memory hierarchy designs were introduced, which improved overall system performance and resulted in better performance in modern computers.

 Access Time

-Access time is the time interval between the availability of the data and the subsequent read/write requests.
+Access time is the time interval between the availability of the data and the subsequent read/write requests, and it depends on how quickly memory access can be completed.

 Access time increases if we travel from top to bottom in the memory hierarchy design.